 The Study Club Program is designed for dentists new to dental sleep medicine.
 Participants now have the opportunity to register and participate in all six sessions in the spring or fall.
 These 60-90 minute meetings will be limited to 15 participants for the spring program and 15 participants for the fall program.
 Sessions will be accompanied by selected literature, which will be provided to participants for review prior to the first session.
 Lectures will be followed by discussions led by the facilitator who is either a board-certified Diplomate of the American Board of Dental Sleep Medicine (ABDSM) or educator in dental sleep medicine.
 The facilitator will also provide participants with the opportunity to discuss clinical issues and share experiences with colleagues.

-The Study Club sessions will be conducted as live webinars using a web-based conferencing system called ReadyTalk.
+The Study Club sessions will be conducted as live webinars using Zoom, a web-based conferencing system.
 Participants must have access to a telephone and internet in order to participate in this educational activity.
-Prior to the start of each session, participants will receive emailed instructions on how to use ReadyTalk.
+Prior to the start of each session, participants will receive emailed instructions on how to use Zoom.

 Download Study Club Registration Form